Henri van Opstal: Career

 After his successful boxing career, Henri switched to training others.
 "It gave me a kick to share my knowledge and transfer it to others."

 When after a while he saw people change both physically and mentally, he was certain that this was what he wanted to continue.
 He decided to delve into training courses so that he could also help people in other specific areas.
 For example, he has his diploma as a fitness instructor and diploma as a personal trainer and medical fitness.

-After these courses he was ready to go for it, he carefully started a number of private lessons and after a while he was able to set up his own bootcamp group.
-After this fast-growing success, it was time for something new.
-Since 2015 his own gym ‘HVO-personal training’ was opened.
-This will mainly be about personal training, including private kickboxing / boxing lessons.
-But small group training courses and group lessons are part of the program as well.
-In addition, he also started “GET FIT WITH HVO group lessons” in 2015.
+After completing the courses, Van Opstal began offering private lessons and established a boot camp group.
+In 2015, he opened HVO Personal Training, which offered personal training, private kickboxing and boxing lessons, and group classes.
+He also introduced the Get Fit with HVO group sessions that year.